-In this article, you learn how to add Traffective ads in the Purple Experience.
-Traffective is an ad platform popular with German advertisers.
+In this article, you learn how to add 'Traffective' ads to the Purple Experience.
+'Traffective' is an ad platform popular with German advertisers.
 To learn more, visit https://traffective.com/en/

-- The following information / files need to be prepared before an intergration can be started:
+- The following information / files need to be prepared before an integration can be started:

 - HTML file with Traffective ad DIV tags with CSS variables and script, configured for various ad types

 - XLS file containing categories and DFP ad URLs specific to each page

 - Link to the repository outlining ad placements for both mobile and desktop versions for each page type

 - Link indicating the redirection path for ads.txt.

 - Check the page Simple static ads in Experience and familiarize yourself with the general concepts of ad integration in Purple Experience.
 If you have not done so before, it is highly recommended to integrate static ads first, and later proceed to Traffective ads